-C. Parent means a biological parent of an employee or an individual who stood in loco parentis to an employee when the employee was a child.

-- D. "Parent-in-law" means a parent of the spouse or domestic partner of an employee. - E. "Spouse" or "Domestic partner" means the partner of an employee, whether same or different gender.
+- C. Parent means a biological parent of an employee or an individual who stood in loco parentis to an employee when the employee was a child. - D. "Parent-in-law" means a parent of the spouse or domestic partner of an employee. - E. "Spouse" means the married partner of an employee. - F. "Domestic partner" means a Washington State Registered Domestic Partnership as defined in RCW 26.60.030.